toeverything/AFFiNE/docs/jobs.md

   ## Contact us

   Interested?
-Send us your CV to [contact@toeverything.info].
+You can full this [form](https://6dxre9ihosp.typeform.com/to/lnHWRsVS) or send us your CV to [contact@toeverything.info].

   Feel free to include any extra information (GitHub link, previous projects, personal blog etc.).